redfox58/tonyxu.io/docs/posts/2018/rest-api-design-interview-preparation/README.md

 ---
-title: "REST API Design Interview Preparation"
+title: REST API Design Interview Preparation
 date: 2018-07-03
-description: "REST API has become a very popular concept for designing back-end service interface.
+description: REST API has become a very popular concept for designing back-end service interface.
 Most platforms provide REST API as unified interface for web/native applications.
 If you are going to interview for a job that will require REST API knowledge, you are encouraged to be well prepared for it.
 Below is my own summary for REST API interview.
-Hopefully it's helpful for you as well."
+Hopefully it's helpful for you as well.
+lang: en-US
+type: post
 ---

 # REST API Design Interview Preparation